Things to Know Before Buying an Inflatable Water Slide

 Waterslides are great fun for all ages, but too much weight makes them dangerous, toppling over or violently bursting a seam.

-Most inflatables will accommodate 3-10-year-olds, but bear in mind that a ten-year-old weighs much more than a three-year-old!
-If you have three 10-year-olds on the inflatable it’s pushing the boundaries and there might be an accident.
+Most inflatables will accommodate kids between the ages of 3 and 10, but bear in mind that a 10-year-old weighs much more than a 3-year-old!
+If you have three 10-year-olds on the inflatable, it’s pushing the boundaries and there might be an accident.

 Ah, the age-old problem of storage!

-Many good quality inflatable water slides are sold with their own carry cases but it’s almost impossible to fit them in once used unless you have the patience of a saint and are happy to sit there folding the creases to remove every atom of air.
+Many good quality inflatable waterslides are sold with their own carry cases.
+However, it’s almost impossible to fit them back in unless you have the patience of a saint.

 There is the extra issue of water and small children to contend with, so make sure they behave sensibly and never leave them unsupervised.

 It’s really important to adhere to the age limitations given by the manufacturer.
 If it says it’s suitable for kids aged 3-10, don’t let a 2-year-old on.